Tutorial: Create your own measures in Power BI Desktop

 What you've learned

-Measures give you a lot of power to get the insights you want from your data.
+Measures give you the power to get the insights you want from your data.
 You've learned how to create measures by using the formula bar, name them whatever makes most sense, and find and select the right formula elements by using the DAX suggestion lists.
 You've also been introduced to context, where the results of calculations in measures change according to other fields or other expressions in your formula.

 To learn more about Power BI Desktop quick measures, which provide many common measure calculations for you, see Use quick measures to easily perform common and powerful calculations.